thewizardplusplus/tangled-stones/docs/gameplay.md

 ## Description of the Game Field

 The game field is represented by a set of square stones.
-The stones are arranged in the field center close to each other in the form of a square grid.
+The stones are arranged in the center of the field close to each other in the form of a square grid.

-Every two stones except for one (number of stones is odd) are connected to each other by a rope.
+Every two stones except for one (the number of the stones is odd) are connected to each other by a rope.
 The pairing of the stones is random.

-The game field is bounded by a barrier.
+The game field is limited by a barrier.
 There is a hole in the center of the bottom side of the barrier.

 ## Functioning of the Game Field